How we use, share, and protect your personal information

 There are certain circumstances where the organisation is allowed to share information.
 This can be due to our obligations to comply with legislation or a duty to comply with any court orders which may be imposed.

-Any disclosures of personal data are always made on a case by case basis, using the minimum personal data necessary for the specific purpose and circumstance and with the appropriate security controls in place.
+Any disclosures of personal data are always made on a case-by-case basis, using the minimum personal data necessary for the specific purpose and circumstance and with the appropriate security controls in place.
 Information is only shared with those agencies and bodies who have a ‘need to know’ or where you have given explicit consent for us to do this.

 To determine whether Research for the Future can help recruit to a research opportunity, anonymised and collated database demographics are provided to researchers and other organisations planning a study.
-This enables them to determine whether sufficient numbers of people meeting the main study criteria (eg age, gender) exist on the database.
+This enables them to determine whether sufficient numbers of people meeting the main study criteria (eg age, gender) exist in the database.
 Your individual personal details or Research for the Future record is never shared with research teams.

 What are your rights under GDPR?